UQ-RCC/hpc-docs/Bunya-User-Guide.md

 Software containers is a generic technology.
 It permits pre-built image files containing non-standard operating systems and software to be run like they are installed on the HPC.
 Docker, Shifter, Singularity/Apptainer are like different "brands" of subsystems to support software containers.

 Bunya uses [*Apptainer*](https://apptainer.org).
 Singularity was rebranded as Apptainer when it joined the Linux Foundation.
+Currently, the version of Apptainer currently installed on Bunya (v1.1.3) is newer than the Singularity (v3.8.0).

 #### Where and how to build a software container